Immigration to Costa Rica: Immigrant groups

 The largest immigrant communities are from Nicaragua (74.6%), Colombia (4.3%), the United States (4.1%), Panama (2.9%) and El Salvador (2.4%).
 The remaining 11.7% are of other nationalities, with significant communities from China (3,281 people), Cuba (3,860 people), Honduras (3,778 people), Peru (3,404 people) and Venezuela (3,886 people).
 Many Europeans have immigrated to Costa Rica in recent years, especially Spaniards, Bulgarians, Russians, Ukrainians, Swiss and Swedish.
 There are also many Asian (Chinese, Taiwanese and Japanese) immigrants.
 Immigrants may be attracted by political stability, an alternative way of life and a mild climate.

-Americans (US)
+Americans

 Of the 16,000 Americans in the country, around half of them are under the age of 29.
 They mainly live in San José, Pérez Zeledón, Escazú, Alajuela, Santa Ana and Santa Cruz.
 American immigrants work in the fields of education, commerce, tourism, and administrative activities.
 About half of these immigrants have dual citizenship.